openfaas/openfaas.github.io/_posts/2023-06-07-backup-and-migrate-functions.md

 Now in addition to all of the above, if you have an additional need - you can let us know and we may be able to tweak the tool to suit your needs.
 You can't do that so easily with `kubectl get function -o yaml`.

+Here's what Andrew Downey, Head of Development at Patchworks had to say about the tool:

+> "Our DevOps team was very grateful of the help.
+We used the earlier version of the export command to migrate every single function between two different cloud providers and Kubernetes clusters with essentially no pain.
+Massive thanks for that.
+The operator is enabled in our new cluster so any future (and hopefully that's distant future) migrations will be even easier."

 ## Introducing `faas-cli pro export`

 We created a new command for `faas-cli` earlier this year for Klar.mx, who wanted to be able to use build secrets securely for AWS Code Artifact and Npm.js without leaking them into a Dockerfile via a build-arg or ENV variable.
 You can read up more about that here: [Introducing our new Python template for production](https://www.openfaas.com/blog/openfaas-pro-python-template/)